MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 Service-aided subnet configuration builds on top of the virtual network [subnet delegation](/azure/virtual-network/subnet-delegation-overview) feature to provide automatic network configuration management and enable service endpoints.

 Service endpoints can be used to configure virtual network firewall rules on storage accounts that keep backups and audit logs.
 Even with service endpoints enabled, customers are encouraged to use [Private Link](/azure/private-link/private-link-overview) in order to access their storage accounts.
-Private Link provides additional security over service endpoints.
+Private Link provides additional isolation over service endpoints.

 > [!IMPORTANT]
 > Due to control plane configuration specificities, service-aided subnet configuration does not enable service endpoints in national clouds.